W-David-Porter/acim/src/text/3-the-innocent-perception/vi-judgement-and-the-authority-problem/index.md

 ³Fortunately, to lose something does not mean that it [the lost thing] has gone.
 ⁴It [losing something] merely means that you do not remember where it [the lost thing] is.
 ⁵Its [the-lost-thing’s] existence does not depend on your ability to identify it [the lost thing], or even to place it [the lost thing].
-⁶It is possible to look on reality without judgement and merely know that it [reality] is there.
+⁶It is possible to look on reality without judgment and merely know that it [reality] is there.
 :::

 ::: details Substituted